 Filtration is the most fundamental way that we keep aquarium water clear.
 Filtration can be divided into three different types - mechanical, biological and chemical, and its mechanical and chemical filtration that work together to keep water clear.

 Mechanical filtration refers to the physical trapping of dirt and debris.
 Dirt particles suspended in the water are sucked into the filter where they are trapped in a sponge, filter wool or a combination of both.
-The finer the sponge, the smaller the particle it will trap, and filter wool, also known as filter floss, can further polish the water by trapping fine particles.
+The finer the sponge, the smaller the particle it will trap, and filter wool, also known as filter floss, can further polish the water by trapping fine particles from cloudy water.

 Make sure you have a suitably sized filter for your aquarium.
 Find out the length and volume of the tank, and choose a filter model accordingly i.e a 90cm, 180litre aquarium will need a filter suitable for tanks of 90cm, and 180 litres and over.
 You can’t over-filter mechanically, so in order to achieve even cleaner, clearer water you could opt for the next filter model up, like one for 120cm, 240litre aquariums for example, or even double up and have one filter suitable for a 90cm tank, at each end.